International bestseller Deon Meyer joins Pan Macmillan in six-figure swoop

 ‘Peter James is one of the most fiendishly clever crime fiction plotters’ – The Daily Mail

-In unncertain times, I always tend to fall back on old, familiar favourites, so I’ll be reading Peter James’ Roy Grace series.
+In uncertain times, I always tend to fall back on old, familiar favourites, so I’ll be reading Peter James’ Roy Grace series.
 They are thrillers with enough drama to keep you guessing.
 Reading a well-crafted mystery gives me a sense of accomplishment – almost as if I’ve solved everything myself!’ – Emma Shacklock, Books Editor, Women & Home Magazine

 ‘Peter James is one of the best crime writers in the business’ – Lee Child